 Ruby on Rails unobtrusive scripting adapter.

-For this to works the server must respond with Access-Control-Allow-Origin: *
+For this to works the server must respond with Access-Control-Allow-Origin: *, Access-Control-Allow-Headers: * and Content-Type: application/javascript.

 <meta name="csp-nonce" content="secret">